Tavares Strachan: The Encyclopedia of Invisibility

 Production | Exhibition Grant

-During the 6-month installation period, a performance will be led by the artist’s collaborator, Timothy Speed Levitch and a group of school children, who will act as the museum guides for the installation.
+During the 6-month installation period, a performance was led by the artist’s collaborator, Timothy Speed Levitch and a group of school children, who acted as the museum guides for the installation.
 Strachan’s work has been widely exhibited, most recently at the Frye Art Museum in Seattle, Desert X, Storm King Art Center, Prospect.3 New Orleans, the Biennale de Lyon, and the 55th International Venice Biennale at the inaugural Bahamian pavilion.